Jaystrikesback/Dogma/README.md

 Control plane for AI Agents

 ## Project Overview
 This project aims to create a GUI front-end for task-specific agents that integrate with Ollama.
 The goal is to provide a user-friendly interface for managing and interacting with these AI agents.
+As most work is done via a browser interface today, we will be focusing on simplifying use of tools that empower traditional "browser and web resource" workflows first.

 ## Current Features
 The initial focus of this project is to support the following agents: